All Products

 saectl apply -f svc.yaml

-View the SLB instance list
+View SLB instances

-saectl get service -l sae.aliyun.com/app-name=${deployment-name} -n ${namespace}
+saectl get service -l sae.aliyun.com/app-name=<deployment-name> -n <namespace>

 NAME TYPE EXTERNAL-IP PORT(S) BOUND AGE